JohnBot2013/SQLite-Migrations/README.md

 This utility provides a way to keep your database in line with your code base automatically, every time your application starts.

 Each set of changes is captured using an IMigration.
-Each Migration must have a 3 digit sequential number at the end of its name.
+Each IMigration must have a 3 digit sequential number at the end of its name.
 When each IMigration is executed, the number becomes the current application version and is stored using a SQLite pragma.

 The Migration process is very efficient, Migrations are only executed if their number is higher than the current version.